 Keolis MHI Honored with Second Place in Sustainable Transport Category at 13th Dubai Award for Sustainable Transport

-EINPresswire.com/ -- Keolis MHI, a prominent provider of Rail Management solutions, is delighted to announce its recent accolade at the 13th Dubai Award for Sustainable Transport (DAST).
+EINPresswire.com/ -- Keolis MHI, the leading transportation company and the operator of Dubai Metro and Tram, is delighted to announce its recent accolade at the 13th Dubai Award for Sustainable Transport (DAST).
 Under the esteemed patronage of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of The Executive Council, the RTA hosted the award ceremony to celebrate and commend outstanding initiatives in sustainability, safety, and environmental protection.

 The DAST ceremony served as a platform to acknowledge and promote endeavours that contribute to the advancement of sustainable transport goals, fostering awareness among individuals and institutions regarding the importance of adopting effective methodologies for a sustainable future.